Ayurvedic treatment for bone cancer

 Most bone cancers are called sarcomas.
 Sarcomas are cancers that mostly develop from bone, cartilage, muscles, fibrous tissue, fatty tissue, or nerve tissue.

-(2) Chondrosarcoma: This is a cancer of cartilage cells.
-The risk of this type of cancer rises with age.
+(2) Chondrosarcoma is a cartilage cell malignancy.
+Age increases the risk of developing this type of cancer.

-(4) Chordoma: This type of bone cancer usually occurs in the base of the skull and bones of the spine.
+(4) Chordoma: This form of bone cancer typically affects the spine’s bones and the base of the skull

 (2) Risk factors: